Feb 8, 2022

 Okay, we get it.
 The whole thing is a little cheesy.
 But kids are visual learners — whether they’re 5 or 15, pizza is good.
 And it’s a good way to visualize spending.
 Once you eat it, it’s gone.
 Similarly, once you spend it, it’s gone.
 That’s why we budget!
 Have you ever heard of the marshmallow experiment?
 You know — one marshmallow now or two marshmallows later?

 Your kids can learn about compound growth in simple terms like this.
 If you save and invest at a young age (even if that means spending less in the short term), it’ll pay off in the long run.
 Big time.

-The slice is right Play a game of “The price is right” in your own home.
+Play a game of “The Price is Right” in your own home.
 Point at the coffee maker and ask, “How much do you think that costs?”
-When it’s Netflix® hour, say, “Guess how much we spend on Netflix every month!”
+When it’s Netflix hour, say, “Guess how much we spend on Netflix every month!”
 Why?
 This teaches them the value of being thoughtful about their spending.
 As you know, life costs money — whether it’s your coffee maker, your Netflix subscription or something big, like your home.
 Then, bring it back to the pizza analogy and use your own pizza budget to show them how you spend.

 After your one month trial, plans start at just $4.99/month for the whole family.
 Includes up to five kids.